Matt Gay: Washington Commanders

 On April 29, 2025, Gay signed a one-year contract with the Washington Commanders for $5 million with $4.25 million guaranteed.
 At that point in time, the amount guaranteed to Gay was the highest guaranteed on a one-year contract to a kicker in NFL history.

-In his Commanders debut Gay made one of three attempts in the Week 2 loss against the Green Bay Packers; missing at 58 yards and 52 yards and making it at 51 yards.
+Gay made one of three attempts in the Week 2 loss against the Green Bay Packers; missing at 58 yards and 52 yards and making it at 51 yards.
 During a narrow Week 6 25–24 loss to the Chicago Bears, Gay made all three of his extra point attempts but was one for two on field goal attempts.
 In the first NFL International game in Madrid against the Miami Dolphins, he was two for four on his field goals attempts; missing at 51 and 56 yards.
 The latter field goal miss was in the fourth quarter and would have given the Commanders the lead with 10 seconds remaining, but the game went into overtime with the Dolphins winning 16–13.

-Gay was released on November 17, 2025.
+Gay was released by the Commanders on November 17.

 San Francisco 49ers

-On November 19, 2025, Gay signed with the San Francisco 49ers practice squad.
+On November 19, 2025, the San Francisco 49ers signed Gay to their practice squad amid Eddy Piñeiro dealing with a hamstring injury.
+He was released by the 49ers on December 9.

+Las Vegas Raiders

+On March 11, 2026, Gay signed a one-year, $1.6 million contract with the Las Vegas Raiders.